Skip to Content

 8. They Have Zero Empathy (But They’re Great at Faking It)

-They’ll pretend to care when it’s convenient, but deep down, they don’t actually feel what others feel.
+These people are really good at pretending to care (when it’s convenient), but deep down, they don’t actually feel what others feel.

 9. They Never Take Responsibility for Anything

-They’ll blame their ex.
+The toxic, malicious person blames their ex.
 Their childhood.
 Their boss.
 Their horoscope.
-Anyone but themselves.
+Anyone or anything but themselves.

 If you call them out, they’ll deflect, attack, or play the victim.